 Celestia Morgan (MFA 2017, photography) was been named one of two postdoctoral research associates in the College of Arts and Sciences for the 2020-2021 academic year.
 Morgan had a solo exhibition at the Birmingham Museum of Art through Feb.
 2020.
 Morgan’s photographs have been included in the Ogden Museum of Southern Art’s current exhibition “New Southern Photography,” curated by Richard McCabe up through March 2019.
 The show was written about in the New York Times‘ “Lens” blog and featured one of Morgan’s photographs.
 Her work was also featured in the 2017 exhibition, Contemporary Alabama Photography, at the Mobile Museum of Art, also curated by McCabe, who is curator of photography at the Ogden.
 Images from Morgan’s MA exhibition, Passage, were chosen by McCabe to be in the Mobile show.

-Erin Mosley (BA 2017 studio art, painting; and German) was awarded a competitive editorial internship at Art Papers in Atlanta for the summer 2017.
+Erin Mosley (BA 2017, studio art and German) was awarded a competitive editorial internship at Art Papers in Atlanta for the summer 2017.
 Mosley, an Ellenwood, Ga., native, exhibited work in QUICKTURNAROUND at the Dinah Washington Cultural Arts Center and in the BA EXIT senior exhibition in the Sella-Granata Art Gallery.

 Jamie Reschke (BFA 2017) works as a museum interpreter at the Neon Museum in Las Vegas, Nevada.
 She presented her BFA exhibition at the Harrison Galleries in Tuscaloosa in April 2017.
 Her art website is here: https://jreschkeart.weebly.com/.

-Mallorie Roberts (BFA 2017) has been accepted into the MFA program in Craft and Material Studies at the Virginia Commonwealth University.
-Roberts completes the ceramics post-baccalaureate program at the University of Florida along with classmate Meg Howton (BFA 2016) with a final group exhibition, Ephemera.
+Mallorie Roberts (BFA 2017) has been accepted into the MFA program in Craft and Material Studies at Virginia Commonwealth University.
+Roberts completed the ceramics post-baccalaureate program at the University of Florida along with classmate Meg Howton (BFA 2016) with a final group exhibition, Ephemera.

 Kelsey Shearron Windham (MFA 2017) was listed among Southern Living’s The Daily South’s “Southern Artists to Follow on Instagram Now” in 2016.
 In January 2016, she presented her MA exhibition, Stands In Solitude, in the Sella-Granata Art Gallery in Tuscaloosa.
 She has participated in solo and juried group exhibitions in Memphis and Tuscaloosa.